 Mary Richards lived on the third floor of an old Queen Anne Victorian in Minneapolis, Minnesota, behind those signature Palladian windows with the iron balcony.
 We get a glimpse of the house here as she drives her white Ford Mustang up to it during the first season:

 In real life, those Palladian windows at the top of the house led to nothing but an unfinished attic space at the time.
 Later owners reportedly finished it and turned it into a media room.

 The owners of the house got so tired of drive-by gawkers when the show was in its heyday that they hung an “IMPEACH NIXON” sign across the front of the house so the show couldn’t shoot new exterior shots to use in later seasons.
 That’s why producers had Mary move to a high-rise apartment in 1975.

 In this shot when Mary steps outside you can see the ugly fence that surrounded the old house.
-It has since been removed, as you can see in my post about how the house looks today.
+It has since been removed, as you can see here.

 In the first script, there was a description of what the writers had in mind for Mary’s apartment, including “ten-foot ceilings” and “a wood-burning fireplace,” which the set designers brought to life:

 In the first episode of the series, Mary Richards has just arrived in Minneapolis and her friend Phyllis shows her the apartment she’s going to rent to her on the third floor:

 It was fun to see it as an empty space, before Mary moves in.
 Note that they even put ugly drapes up for the scene, which are never seen again:

 When they open the drapes, it reveals Rhoda Morganstern, who is washing the windows of her new apartment (so she thinks):